EvansRigopoulos/University-Landing-Page/README.md

 Result Page for total lessons completed and degrees

 User has the ability to download an xml file with the results of his lessons completed and degrees

+- You can connect to the page as an admin using user:admin@eap.gr pass:admin1234